4 Best Studying Apps for Students and Teachers

 TechSmith

-Kris has been mesmerized at the times by the way students have adopted the technology.
+Kris has been mesmerized at times by the way students have adopted the technology.
 "One of the most memorable situations this year was when we were reviewing for mid-term exams.
-I was going over concepts and told my kids, 'Make sure you are paying attention and getting this stuff down in a way that will help you.'
+I went over concepts and told my kids, 'Make sure you are paying attention and getting this stuff down in a way that will help you.'
 Over half of the students in the class pulled out their phones and began recording.
 It was a strange and yet surprisingly satisfying feeling to be standing there, talking to them, while they recorded me.
 That was the first time when I realized the power of Relay and what it did for kids."

 Testive